mohibullah20/xcast/README.md

 Collection Process
 -------------------
-* Select the podcast you'd like to process.
+* Select the podcast you'd like to process. (e.g 'cmos' stored in data/cmos.json).
-* Visit the main web-site of the process.
+* Visit the main web-site of the process. (the URL can be found in the data/sources.json file).
-* Find the next the first episode that has not been recorded in our files.
+* Find the next episode that has not been recorded in the data file. (data/cmos.json in our example).
 * Find out the details need to be collected.
+(See the list of details above at the description of the files.)
+* Save the data in the json file (data/cmos.json in our example)
-* Save the data.
+* Save the information about the individual people in the (data/people/*.txt) file.
+* Add the files to git, commit, push, send a pull-request.

-* If you have a local copy of all the files, you can veryfy the correctness of the format by running ```python3 xcast.py --html```
+* If you have a local copy of all the files, you can veryfy the correctness of the format by running ```python3 xcast.py --html``` fFor this you'll have ```python3``` installed and the ```jinja2``` package.

 Site layout